 A Cybersecurity refers to the practice of protecting computers, servers, mobile devices, electronic systems, networks, and data from digital attacks, damage, or unauthorized access.
-It encompasses techniques to prevent cyber threats...
+It encompasses techniques to prevent cyber threats like malware, ransomware, phishing, and social engineering.
+Cybersecurity measures also aim to ensure data privacy, confidentiality, integrity, and availability.
+Strategies include the use of firewalls,...
 Apprenticeship is a structured training program that blends on-the-job experience with theoretical study.
 It’s tailored for individuals intrigued by cybersecurity who would prefer to accrue practical experience in the field rather than, or in conjunction with, following a traditional academic trajectory.

 Apprenticeships offer an excellent opportunity for individuals to “earn while they learn”, gaining invaluable industry experience.
 These programs can range from beginner (Level 2) to degree (Levels 6 and 7) level and typically last between one to four years, depending on the program’s intensity and level.